 I only post now and then with updates and this one is over due.
 I am very pleased to report that i celebrated 25 years of my resurfaced hip in September.

 I thought earlier this year that I might have a problem as I was having lots of pain in my hip and pelvis.
-I had x-rays and scans at the Royal Orthopaedic … Read the rest
+I had x-rays and scans at the Royal Orthopaedic Hospital in Birmingham and they … Read the rest

 Dr. Kurtz had an article online that had concerns about the head neck rations of hip resurfacing compared to total hip replacement.
 We wanted to provide potential hip resurfacing patients with opinions of other top resurfacing surgeons to explain their views.